i

 mathematical elegance.
 There are many other variants that we did not present here which are

-interesting and elegant yet have not been as popular from a practical perspective.
+interesting and elegant yet have not been as popular from a practical persp e ctive.
 With this

-we note that the aspect of engineering focusing on the empirical evaluation of architectures
+focusing on the empirical evaluation of architectures

 was not discussed and studied in the book at all.

-Take as an example the transformer architecture studied in Section
+Take as an example the transformer architecture studied in Section 7.5.
+This architecture has

 been pivotal in large language models.
-Indeed, in the same years that we worked on writing
+Indeed, in the same years that we worke d on writing

 this book, 2021–2023, large language models, almost exclusively powered by the transformer